Cookie Consent by Free Privacy Policy Generator website

 Visibility and openness of York Youth Council

-YYC’s visibility and openness about work undertaken needs to improve.
-Standard set by other youth council (in cities such as Manchester) show a need to engage with the young people in the local area, to be effective representatives.
+YYC's visibility and openness about work undertaken needs to improve.
+Standards set by other youth councils (in cities such as Manchester and Doncaster) show a need to engage with the young people in the local area, to be effective representatives.

 While YYC already interacts with schools, better and stronger links with pupils and students must be built, rather than just engaging with the schools they attend.
 To support this YYC aim to improve their online and physical presence within schools.